interactive-solutions/zf-stdlib/README.md

 # Interactive-solutions\zf-stdlib

 Contains useful utility classes that are compatible with Zend Framework, or with doctrine that simplify our lifes as developer.
+We will try and document the most important things.

+## Injecting query sorting into criteria

+A Mvc controller plugin `injectSortingIntoCriteria` that handles injecting sorting into a doctrine criteria object.
+The expected query string format is the following `?sorting=<field>:<direction>` and having multiple sorting criteria just semi colon separate it.

+Example `?sorting=name:asc,age:desc` would add the following to the criteria `['name' => 'ASC', 'age' => 'desc']`

 ## Validators
 A collection of custom validators that we are written, many of